fs-c/words/README.md

 The default markdown CSS is in `static/css/markdown.css` and is straight up stolen from [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css).
 It's the minimal amount of CSS needed to replicate GitHub's markdown look. [marked](https://github.com/markedjs/marked) is used to parse markdown.

-CSS for the code highlighter is in `static/css/highlight.css` and [highlight.js](https://highlightjs.org/) is used.
+CSS for the code highlighter is in `static/css/highlight.css` and [highlight.js](https://highlightjs.org/) is used. `highlight.css` is a slightly modified copy of the VScode 2015 theme provided by highlight.js.

-The file names in `content/` are used to build the paths in `public/` (with the extension stripped, of course), and the `name` front matter property is only used for the item heading.